-During 2022, our nominating and corporate governance committee met five times (including telephonic meetings) and took no action by written consent.
-Each member of the nominating and corporate governance committee has been determined to be an "independent director" under applicable SEC and Nasdaq rules.
+During 2023, our nominating and corporate governance committee met four times.
+Each member of the nominating and corporate governance committee has been determined to be an "independent director" under applicable SEC and Nasdag rules.

 Our nominating and corporate governance committee's roles and responsibilities include, among others: